 First off: clipless pedals clip your feet to the pedals

-First off, let’s clear up the difference between clipless pedals and flats.
+To start, let’s clear up what the difference is between clipless pedals and flats.

 Despite the ‘clipless’ name, you do actually clip your shoes into clipless pedals, locking them to your feet.

-French brand, Look, launched its clipless pedals in 1984, replacing the toe clips with a system with a cleat screwed to the bottom of the rider’s shoe that engaged with a locking mechanism built into the pedal for a more secure, comfortable connection.
+French brand, Look, launched its clipless pedals in 1984, replacing the toe clips with a system that used a cleat screwed to the bottom of the rider’s shoe that engaged with a locking mechanism built into the pedal, for a more secure, comfortable connection.